-- 1. Overview: Any student or parent or guardian ("grievant") may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
-Requests for an impartial hearing must be in writing to the school system's Section 504 Coordinator; however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing if the grievant orally requests an impartial hearing through the school system's Section 504 Coordinator.
-The school system's Section 504 Coordinator will assist the grievant in completing the written Request for Hearing. - 2.
-Hearing Request: The Request for the Hearing must include the following: - a.
-The name of the student. - b.
-The address of the residence of the student. - c.
-The name of the school the student is attending. - d.
-The decision that is the subject of the hearing. - e.
-The requested reasons for review. - f.
-The proposed remedy sought by the grievant. - g.
-The name and contact information of the grievant.
+- 1. Overview: Any student or parent/guardian ("grievant") may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
+Request for an impartial hearing must be in writing to the school system's Section 504 Coordinator; however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing if the grievant orally requests an impartial hearing through the school system's Section 504 Coordinator.
+The school system's Section 504 Coordinator will assist the grievant in completing the written Request for Hearing.

+- 2. Hearing Request: The Request for Hearing must include:

+- Name of Student

+- Address of the residence of student

+- Name of school student is attending

+- Decision that is the subject of the hearing

+- Requested reasons for review

+- Proposed remedy sought by the grievant

+- Name and contact information of grievant